 Parking lot activity increases exponentially during the busy holiday season, making parking in the city of angels quite the hellish experience.
 Usually quite affordable, LA parking rates do tend to soar during the holidays as everyone rushes around doing their Christmas shopping.
 Plan ahead to avoid getting a Los Angeles parking ticket and the headache of finding a decent parking spot in LA during the holidays.
 Finding a free parking spot in LA at this time of the year will be rather tricky.
 You’d be better off paying for parking.
 Go online and book your LA parking spot in advance.
 Here’s a tip – choose valet parking if it’s available.
 Spending a little extra might be well worth the time and effort saved.

 A city of some notoriety for its high parking fines, San Francisco is always a ticket-happy city, more so during the holidays.
 You don’t really want to go holiday shopping and come back to your car to see it festooned with a San Francisco parking ticket!
 With a little planning ahead, you won’t have to.
 Check for a suitable San Francisco parking spot online.
 Compare parking rates, check what amenities they provide, current offers, and discounts, and then make your decision.
 To make your holiday parking experience painless you can download the San Francisco parking app – Way on iOS or GooglePlay.

 Chicago City Parking

-Now that you’ve figured out have a fun staycation this holiday season, let’s not forget the most essential part – Keep Calm and don’t Stress Out!
+Now that you’ve figured out how to have a fun staycation this holiday season, let’s not forget the most essential part – Keep calm, stay safe, and don’t stress out!
 Remember, things don’t have to be perfect to be fun!